Helhest

 In Danish folklore, a helhest (Danish "Hel horse") is a three-legged horse associated with Hel.
 Various Danish phrases are recorded that refer to the horse.
 The Helhest is associated with death and illness, and it is mentioned in folklore as having been spotted in various locations in Denmark.

 Folklore

 An artistic depiction of a Helhest.

-The horse figures into a number of Danish phrases as recent as the 19th century, such as "han går som en helhest" ("he walks like a hel-horse") for a male who "blunders in noisily".
-The helhest is sometimes described as going "around the churchyard on his three legs, he fetches Death", and from Schleswig, a phrase is recorded that, in time of plague, "die (corrected by Grimm from der) Hel rides about on a three-legged horse, destroying men".
+A number of Danish phrases connected to the horse were recorded in the 19th century, such as "at gå eller træde som en Helhest" ("to walk or step like a Hel-horse") for someone who takes strong or heavy steps and thus causes noise.
+According to Jacob Grimm, the helhest was sometimes described as going "around the graveyard on three legs, causing death", and from Schleswig, a phrase is recorded that, in time of plague, "die (corrected by Grimm from der) Hel rides about on a three-legged horse, destroying men".
 19th century scholar Benjamin Thorpe connects the Danish phrase "he gave death a pack of oats" when an individual survives a near-fatal disease to notions of the Helhest, considering the oats either an offering or a bribe.